-A portion of the Company's financial instruments is carried at fair value with changes in fair value recognized in earnings each period.
+A portion of the Company's financial instruments is carried at fair value.
 A description of the Company's policies regarding fair value measurement and its application to these financial instruments follows.

 Financial Instruments Measured at Fair Value

 All of the instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value.
 These financial instruments primarily represent the Company's trading positions and include both cash and derivative products.